cbshiles/KALX-libfms/doc/lesson1.md

 ### Compiling C++

 There is a reason people like using languages like Matlab or python.
 They are easy to use and more forgiving of programming errors.
+C++ has many failure modes.
+It is a large and complicated language with a lot of baggage inherited from C. Some of the smartest people on this planet have been hard at work standardizing new features that make it possible to get the benefits of C++ without needing to learn the entire language.

 Using Visual Studio 2013 will make your life easier.
 View Team Explorer,